Pregnancy

-The Family Medical Leave Act (FMLA), California Family Rights Act (CFRA), California Pregnancy Disability Leave Law (CPDLL), and Fair Employment and Housing Act (FEHA) all protect the rights of pregnant employees.
+The Family Medical Leave Act (FMLA), California Family Rights Act (CFRA), California Pregnancy Disability Leave Law (CPDLL), and Fair Employment and Housing Act (FEHA) statutes and regulations all have a variety of protections of the rights of pregnant employees.

 Employers must provide pregnancy leave, accommodations upon return, and are prohibited from retaliating or harassing employees who are or become pregnant.
 The CPDLL grants pregnant employees up to four months of pregnancy leave – either all at once or intermittently.